alexmojaki/cheap_repr/README.md

 The `helper` argument is an object with a couple of useful attributes and methods:

-- `repr_iterable(iterable, left, right)` produces a comma-separated representation of `iterable`, automatically handling nesting and iterables that are too long, surrounded by `left` and `right`.
+- `repr_iterable(iterable, left, right, end=False, length=None)` produces a comma-separated representation of `iterable`, automatically handling nesting and iterables that are too long, surrounded by `left` and `right`.
 The number of items is limited to `func.maxparts` (see the configuration section below).

+   Set `end=True` to include items from both the beginning and end, possibly leaving out items in the middle.
+Only do this if `iterable` supports efficient slicing at the end, e.g. `iterable[-3:]`.

+    Provide the `length` parameter if `len(iterable)` doesn't work.
+Usually this is not needed.
 - `truncate(string)` returns a version of `string` at most `func.maxparts` characters long, with the middle replaced by `...` if necessary.
 - `level` indicates how much nesting is still allowed in the result.
 If it's 0, return something minimal such as `[...]` to indicate that the original object is too deep to show all its contents.
 Otherwise, if you use `cheap_repr` on several items inside `x`, pass `helper.level - 1` as the second argument, e.g. `', '.join(cheap_repr(item, helper.level - 1) for item in x)`.